 You’d be surprised by how many eye safety hazards you encounter each day.
 Some are more noticeable like flying debris from equipment, while others like airborne chemical hazards are more subtle.

-The top causes of eye injuries are:
+The top causes of eye injuries are in this eye protection toolbox talk:

 - Projectiles from processes like cutting, grinding, and welding